Maurogik/GRIP/README.md

 ### Known problems

 - possibility to define a predicate with more than 1 '=' character :
-  pred=rio=rio is a valid instruction
+  pred=oss=oii is a valid instruction (only oss will be evaluated though)

 - possibility to call a predicate with more than one parenthesis pair pred()pred() is interpretated pred(")pred(")